riot/route/README.md

 The Riot Router is the minimal router implementation with such technologies:

+**Note:** This package doesn't work with Riot.js 4 yet.
+It will be updated asap.

 - pushState and history API
 - multiple routing groups
 - replaceable parser